Punch biopsy of the skin [advanced]

 • Sterile dressing

-• Equipment to be kept outside of the sterile field
+• Equipment to be kept outside the sterile field

 • 10ml sterile saline